-Modular Office Building 1
+Modular Office Building - Crowley

-In August 2009, the Authority entered into a renewal lease agreement for a modular office building.
+In July 2012, the Authority entered into a lease agreement for a modular office building.
 The lease is classified as an operating lease.
-The lease term is three years.
-Monthly rent under this lease agreement is \$1,550.
-Rent expense for the years ended June 30, 2012, 2011, and 2010 total \$18,600 for each year.
+The lease term is five years but is cancelable after thirty-six months.
+Monthly rent under this lease agreement is \$1,048.
+Rent expense for the year ended June 30, 2013 totals \$11,528.
+Rent expenses are included in the statements of revenues, expenses, and changes in net position as contractual services.